2010 Massachusetts gubernatorial election

 The 2010 Massachusetts gubernatorial election was held on November 2, 2010.
 Incumbent Democratic Governor Deval Patrick was re-elected to a second term.

 Party primaries were held on September 14, though all four candidates ran unopposed in their respective primaries.
-Tim Murray, who ran on a ticket with Patrick, was re-elected Lieutenant Governor.
-This election is the only gubernatorial election since 1994 in which the two major parties did not have a woman on the gubernatorial ticket.
+Tim Murray, who ran on a ticket with Patrick, was re-elected lieutenant governor.
+This is the only gubernatorial election since 1994 in which the two major parties did not have a woman on the gubernatorial ticket.